methodgames/methodgames.github.io/roleplay.md

         - Unsecure deployables refer to items within building privilage that are either unlocked or cannot be locked and that are that are accessible without boosting, placing twig, flying, etc.
         - Boxes outside of building privilege are not considered secure and may be destroyed
     - **Locked boxes within building privilege should not be destroyed.**
     - If you are caught looting a deployable you may be warned and then killed by the owner.
-If you are asked to leave you must do so.
+    - If you are asked to leave someone's building you must do so.
+If a player refuses to leave after first attempting to seek a peaceful resolution, please open a ticket explaining the situation before taking defensive action (including killing the tresspassers).
+        - Please do not retain items from killed trespassers.
+Notify an admin to help facilitate return.
     - Twig and ladders should not be placed on another player’s base and boosting, flying, parachuting, etc. should not be used to gain access to another player’s base.
     - If you gain access to an unlocked tool cupboard (TC), you may not grief the base (ex. authorizing TC and building to close it off or taking items).
         - If you find a non-decaying base left open or a base that looks like it has been raided, please do not loot it. **Please reach out to an admin to help secure it.** Any items that were lost between the time a base was left open and the time an admin closed or secure it will not be returned.
 We advise locks be placed on deployables since **locked boxes within building privilege should not be destroyed.** Players that continue to loot non-decaying bases instead of reporting to an admin will be disciplined accordingly.